Setting up a new BBQ

-- Rinse with hot water and dry with a cloth or paper towel
+2. Rinse with hot water and dry with a cloth or paper towel.

-- Turn off the BBQ and lightly coat the cooking side of the grill/plate with canola oil or a cooking spray, rub in with a paper towel until there is no more loose dirt/black coming off the BBQ.
+5. Turn off the BBQ and lightly coat the cooking side of the grill/plate with canola oil or a cooking spray, then rub it in with a paper towel until there is no more loose dirt/black coming off the BBQ.
 (Do not use olive oil, butter or margarine).

-- Heat for another 30 minutes and then let cool.
+6. Heat for another 30 minutes and then let the grill/plate cool.

 Before every BBQ check that the gas bottle and lines are connected firmly, without blockages or leaks.
 If the hose is worn or leaking, tighten the fittings or replace as required.
 You can test for leaks by spraying a mixture of soapy water over the fittings.
 If it bubbles, then there is a leak.

 Empty the drip tray